Goodymind/Goodymind/README.md

 - 👋 Hi, I’m @Goodymind
 - 👀 I’m interested in Coding in General
-- 🌱 I’m good at C#, Java, and Python.
-I use the Godot Game Engine a LOT!
+- 🌱 I’m good at C#, C++, Java, and Python, Full Stack Development, and I use the Godot Game Engine a LOT!
+- 🔥 I like Arduino, and is looking to forward in buying my own Raspberry Pi
 - 📫 aabuke9@gmail.com

 <!---